peteroupc/peteroupc.github.io/exporand.md

     - the expected number of calls to the **algorithm for exp(&minus;_x_/_y_)** (with &gamma; = 1), which is the expected value of _G_ as described above, times
     - the bit complexity for each such call.

-If &gamma; is 1 or less, the optimal bit complexity is determined as the complexity of sampling a random integer _k_ with probability function&mdash;
+If &gamma; is 1 or less, the optimal bit complexity is determined as the complexity of sampling a random integer _k_ with probability mass function&mdash;

  - P(_k_) = &gamma;<sup>_k_</sup>/_k_! &minus; &gamma;<sup>_k_ + 1</sup>/(_k_ + 1)!,